 While E*TRADE checking accounts have some fees attached to them, the bank waives them for individuals who maintain a certain minimum balance in their account or a linked E*TRADE brokerage account.
 As for ATM fees, the company currently provides unlimited refunds for any incurred by its checking account customers.

 While E*TRADE has limited its deposit accounts to checking only, they may still be worth a look -- particularly if you already have a stock-trading account with them.
-While E*TRADE may be known for its cute babies, it can also offer a convenient way to combine your banking and your investments, which could help build a nice college fund for the youngsters in your life.
+While E*TRADE may be known for its cute babies, it can also offer a convenient way to combine your banking and your investments, which could help build a nice college fund for the youngsters in your life or other investments for the future.